Fano 3-folds and double covers by half elephants: Proof of Main Theorem: Type II unprojections

-Note that it is possible to check with a \verb|Macaulay2| routine that the ring extension $R[s_1,s_2,s_3]$ quotient by the nine equations of $X$ is Gorenstein.
 We are not aware of any work in the literature regarding the question of whether there are multiple deformation families induced by Type II$_2$ unprojections, and if there are, how many.
+This procedure constructs at least one.